-- Management contract or compensatory plan. - (I) Submitted Electronically Herewith.
-Attached as Exhibit 101 to this report are the following formatted in XBRL (Extensible Business Reporting Language): (i) the Consolidated Balance Sheets at May 31, 2020 and May 31, 2019, (ii) the Consolidated Statements of Operations and Comprehensive Loss for the Years ended May 31, 2020 and 2019, (iii) the Consolidated Statements of Cash Flows for the Years Ended May 31, 2020 and 2019, (iv) the Consolidated Statements of Changes in Equity for the Years Ended May 31, 2020 and 2019, (v) the Notes to the Consolidated Financial Statements.
+- Management contract or compensatory plan.

+(1) Submitted Electronically Herewith.
+Attached as Exhibit 101 to this report are the following formatted in iXBRL (Inline Extensible Business Reporting Language): (i) the Consolidated Balance Sheets at May 31, 2021 and May 31, 2020, (ii) the Consolidated Statements of Operations and Comprehensive Loss for the Years ended May 31, 2021 and 2020, (iii) the Consolidated Statements of Cash Flows for the Years Ended May 31, 2021 and 2020, (iv) the Consolidated Statements of Changes in Equity for the Years Ended May 31, 2021 and 2020, (v) the Notes to the Consolidated Financial Statements.